 I love the Creative Sound Blaster X7.
 It often gets compared unfavourably to the Schiit Modi/Magni stack however that is based on US pricing ($400 RRP).
 In the UK the X7 now sells for around £240 (I paid under £260) which is the same price as the Schiit Modi/Magni stack.
 Whilst that is likely a better choice for quality stereo sound the X7 is undoubtedly a more complete package for videogames.
 Particularly when it is so able at dealing with multiple platforms.
 And it isn’t like the x7 is bad at dealing with high quality music either.
 It is very capable external DAC and AMP for music and movies that happens to be great for gaming.

 Since I purchased the X7, Creative have released the Sound BlasterX G6 external DAC/AMP which supports Dolby Digital as well as SBX.
-However because this doesn’t have outputs for speakers it would have to be paired with an headphone amp like the Schiit Magni for a similar price, or both the Schiit Magni and Modi but would cost £130 to £150 more.
+However because this doesn’t have RCA outputs for speakers it would need to have a cheap adaptor but is a less expensive and more portable option.

 The key question is would I buy this product again?
 ‘Yes’ is probably the answer.
 Whilst Creative probably have a successor on the horizon due out sooner rather than later, the Creative Sound Blaster X7 is still one of my better audio purchases.
 A brilliantly versatile device which has blended into my small gaming setup.